Part 6: Subliminal Stone

 We let Tammy choose the ship.
 She wore a cape with a hood that hid her glowing hair and the rest of us wore a type of hoodie that hid most of our faces.
 We seemed to blend in with most of the population on the planet, which consisted of shady looking travelers.

 Tammy bought a ship and we piled in.
 I wasn't too sure if it would last very long, it didn't even have a roof, but Tammy chose it so I knew it had to be what we needed.

 We drove with traffic between skyscrapers for hours.
-Tammy couldn't land the Jago too close to the stone without bringing too much attention to ourselves so we were left having to drive forever to get there.
-It wasn't too bad of a drive because I got to see many strange things as we were going through the cities.
+Tammy couldn't land the Jago too close to the stone without bringing too much attention to ourselves so we were left having to drive for hours to get there.
+It wasn't too bad of a drive because I got to see many strange things as we were going through the city.

 There were different cities that had different class.
-We drove through one part of the city that was well lit and had many nice shuttles driving everywhere and everyone was orderly but constantly in a rush.
+We drove through one part of the city that was well lit and had many nice shuttles driving everywhere and everyone was orderly.
 I'd say we stood out as one of the only run-down shuttles there but little attention was given to us.

 Where we fit in really well were the shabby areas.
 I could almost swear I saw our shuttle with similar looking, hooded figures inside.
-It was almost like looking at a mirror image of us.
 These areas were the most prominent and the most dangerous.
 A few times Kiko had to stop some muggers from trying to take our ship by force.
-It was definitely ruthless in these parts and I certainly didn't want to be left alone here.
+It was ruthless in these parts.
+I certainly didn't want to be left alone here.